aembke/fred.rs/bin/benchmark/README.md

 There are several additional features or performance tuning options that can affect these results.
 For example:

 * Tracing.
 Enabling the FF cut throughput by ~20% in my tests.
-* Pipelining.
-The `auto_pipeline` feature can dramatically improve throughput in scenarios like this where a client or pool is shared among many Tokio tasks.
-The original purpose of this tool was to test this particular optimization.
 * Clustering
 * Backpressure settings
 * Network latency